kristiansyrjanen/teamspeak3-salted/README.md

     sudo salt '*' state.highstate

 Seems like the state worked.
 Tried to connect with the IP address to the newly made TS3 server and I got in.
+This means that both the **firewall.sls** and the **server.sls** works.

-All the files are in place under **/usr/local/xubuntu/**
+Also all of the files are in place, under **/usr/local/xubuntu/**.

 # The module is ready for presentation

+##### Might add more states during the weekend, eg. user creation using pillars and jinja.